Jalley22/Oil-and-Gas-Production-Analytics-Workflow/README.md

    - Visualize production trends and identify potential anomalies using interactive widgets and plots.

 3. **Forecast Production**
-   - Use the prepared data to build machine learning models.
+   - Use the prepared data to build forecasting models.
    - Example models and scripts are provided in the `forecasting/` directory to predict future production values.

+4. **Visualize with a Dashboard**
+   - Launch the Streamlit dashboard to interactively explore and forecast production data.
+   - Adjust parameters like decline rate, initial production, and b-factor to dynamically update production forecasts.
   ---

   ## Folder Structure